luphysics/PyMODA/docs/core-knowledge.md

 On older versions of Windows, press `Win`+`R`, type `powershell` and press enter.
 If this doesn't work, use `cmd` instead of `powershell`.

 > Note: You can use either Cmd or Powershell, but Powershell is the default in recent versions of Windows 10.
-Powershell is preferred, since it is more powerful and user-friendly.
+Powershell is more powerful and user-friendly.

 ### macOS